protontypes/open-sustainable-technology/README.md

 - [GlobalSolarAtlas](https://globalsolaratlas.info/) - Start exploring solar potential.
 - [Open Hardware Observatory](https://en.oho.wiki/wiki/Home) - Search engine and assessment platform for sustainable open hardware.
 - [Open Source Ecology](https://www.opensourceecology.org/) - Developing of open source industrial machines that can be made for a fraction of commercial costs, and sharing the designs for free.
+- [Digital Public Goods Alliance](https://digitalpublicgoods.net/) - is a multi-stakeholder initiative to accelerate the attainment of the sustainable development goals in low- and middle-income countries by facilitating the discovery, development, use of and investment in digital public goods.

 *Animation created with [An Animated Map of the Earth](https://github.com/eleanorlutz/earth_atlas_of_space) by [Eleanor Lutz](https://twitter.com/eleanor_lutz)*